StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 Unlike the ListView adapter, a RecyclerView adapter should *not* rely on `:::js notifyDataSetChanged()` since the more granular actions should be used.
 The [API Documentation](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) provides more details.

+#### Example

-The following code excerpt defines an `onClick()` handler for an Floating Action Button that adds a new rating to the data source every time it is activated:
+The following code excerpt defines an `onClick()` handler for a Floating Action Button that adds a new rating to the data source every time it is activated:

 ```java
 fabAdd = (FloatingActionButton) findViewById(R.id.fabAdd);